-Closing Gaps in the report cards assesses progress over time among subgroups in the state that have historically lagged behind their peers in terms of achievement and graduation.
-This requires comparing the trajectories of achievement and graduation rates among different groups over time.
+Closing Gaps in the report cards assesses progress over time among historically marginalized student groups in the state, for whom we see large and persistent achievement and graduation gaps.
+The measure compares the trajectories of achievement and graduation rates among different groups over time.
 Ideally, groups that have lagged behind would show increasing rates of progress that would allow them to catch up to their counterparts.
 For example, in Wisconsin, there is a large achievement gap between white students and African American students.
 If a school improves the performance of their African American students, and the performance of their white students is maintained, they are closing the black-white gap.

 The two graphs below illustrate this.
-These graphs provide examples of how mathematics points-based proficiency rates1 may change over time between white and black students:
+These graphs provide examples of how mathematics pointsbased proficiency rates1 may change over time between white and black students: